Search This Blog

 Now, I know that there's a pretty hot debate going on in this country regarding Mexican immigration, and, I don't believe it's a debate that should be ignored.
 However, I believe that it's a debate that can be set aside for a day or two while we reflect upon the many positive things brought to this country from Mexico: exotic food, beautiful music, lively dancing, and, perhaps my favorite contribution, Salma Hayek.
 (VIVA MEXICO!)

 So go out today and take in a little bit of Mexican-American culture.
-(Taco Bell does
+(Taco Bell does not count!)

 We can go back to politics on Monday.